-- 209. Plaintiffs restate and incorporate by reference the allegations set forth in paragraphs 1-174 of this Complaint. - 210.
-Under NFMA, the Forest Service is required to develop and implement a land and resource management plan that must "recognize the fundamental need to protect and, where appropriate, improve the quality of soil, water, and air resources."
-16 U.S.C. §§ 1602(5)(C), 1604. - 211.
-The Forest Service promulgated the Thunder Basin National Grassland Land and Resource Management Plan ("Grassland Plan") in order to govern the management of land and resources in the Thunder Basin National Grassland, as mandated by NFMA. - 212.
-The Grassland Plan establishes strict requirements for the protection of air quality within the region.
-It contains standards requiring that the Forest Service (1) "[c]onduct all land management activities in such a manner as to comply with all applicable federal, state, and local air-quality standards and regulations including: Federal Clean Air Act"; and (2) "[e]nsure emissions from projects on the Grassland and forest management activities are within Class I or Class II ranges."
+212. Plaintiffs restate and incorporate by reference the allegations set forth in paragraphs 1-177 of this Complaint.

+213. Under NFMA, the Forest Service is required to develop and implement a land and resource management plan that must "recognize the fundamental need to protect and, where appropriate, improve the quality of soil, water, and air resources."
+16 U.S.C. §§ 1602(5)(C), 1604.

+214. The Forest Service promulgated the Thunder Basin National Grassland Land and Resource Management Plan ("Grassland Plan") in order to govern the management of land and resources in the Thunder Basin National Grassland, as mandated by NFMA.

+215. The Grassland Plan establishes strict requirements for the protection of air quality within the region.
+It contains standards requiring that the Forest Service (1) "[m]eet state and federal air quality standards, and comply with local, state, and federal air quality regulations and requirements"; and (2) "[m]eet requirements of the Prevention of Significant Deterioration (PSD), State Implementation Plans (SIP), and applicable Smoke Management Plans."
 Grassland Plan at 1-9.

-- 213. The Forest Service failed to comply with these standards in two respects: (1) by failing to even analyze certain air quality impacts, and (2) by approving the South Porcupine coal lease knowing that the emissions from the lease, when combined with current and reasonably foreseeable emissions, likely will result in significant deterioration of air quality and violations of National Ambient Air Quality Standards ("NAAQS"). - 214.
-Despite the Grassland Plan's requirements, neither the Wright Area EIS nor the South Porcupine ROD provide a discussion or analysis of the impacts this increased coal mining would have on compliance with the recently adopted 1-hour NO2 NAAQS in the Wyoming portion of the Powder River Basin. - 215.
-Neither the Wright Area EIS nor the South Porcupine ROD provide a discussion or analysis of the impacts the proposed coal mining would have on compliance with the annual and 24-hour PM{2.5} NAAQS despite the Grassland Plan's requirement that the Forest Service comply with federal air quality standards, and despite evidence indicating that the NAAQS wil be exceeded. - 216.
-Consequently, the Forest Service violated NFMA by failing to ensure that the air quality impacts of the proposed action would satisfy the Grassland Plan standards. - 217.
-Because the Forest Service violated NFMA by failing to ensure compliance with the air quality standards set forth in the Grassland Plan, the South Porcupine Record of Decision and the Appeal Decision are arbitrary, capricious, an abuse of discretion, and not in accordance with law.
+216. The Forest Service failed to comply with these standards in two respects: (1) by failing to even analyze certain air quality impacts, and (2) by approving the South Porcupine and North Porcupine coal leases knowing that the emissions from the leases, when combined with current and reasonably foreseeable emissions, likely will result in significant deterioration of air quality and violations of National Ambient Air Quality Standards ("NAAQS").

+217. Despite the Grassland Plan's requirements, neither the Wright Area EIS nor the South Porcupine and North Porcupine RODs provide a discussion or analysis of the impacts this increased coal mining would have on compliance with the recently adopted 1-hour NO2 NAAQS in the Wyoming portion of the Powder River Basin.

+218. Neither the Wright Area EIS nor the South Porcupine and North Porcupine RODs provide a discussion or analysis of the impacts the proposed coal mining would have on compliance with the annual and 24-hour $PM{2.5}$ NAAQS despite the Grassland Plan's requirement that the Forest Service comply with federal air quality standards, and despite evidence indicating that the NAAQS will be exceeded.

+219. Consequently, the Forest Service violated NFMA by failing to ensure that the air quality impacts of the proposed action would satisfy the Grassland Plan standards.

+220. Because the Forest Service violated NFMA by failing to ensure compliance with the air quality standards set forth in the Grassland Plan, the South Porcupine and North Porcupine Records of Decision and the Appeal Decisions are arbitrary, capricious, an abuse of discretion, and not in accordance with law.
 5 U.S.C. § 706(2)(A).